Mathuran/MathuranSadagopanResume/Behavioural-guide/Meta.md

    2. > Task: Payment is fragmented.
 Lots of countries have special code sprinkled through payments.
 Made it very challenging to onboard new countries due to differing system architectures and bugs.
    3. > Action: Assessed different implementation and added abstractions to our rule engine to help onboard other countries and payment processors.
 Talk to stakeholder about the benefits of our platform and the new features we could bring.
    4. > Result: ongoing project when I was there but we've successfully launched in NA, Mexico, some of EU
+2. Tell me about a project that took far longer than planned
+   1.
 ## Conflict Resolution and Empathy
 1. Tell me about a person or team who you found most challenging to work with.
+   1. Amazon EUMFA migration to GPA
       1. > Situation: Dealing with migration projects is always a challenge as the safer you want to make the change the more expensive it becomes.
 Cost and developer effort both increase.
       2. > Task: The room had a lot of different opinions and some team leads wanted to just push the whole project on us as any issue would affect our team most.
       3. > Action: It was a challenging debate I commented on that in the long run we would be owning this anyway, and it would be best if we both contributed to the migration equally.
 Design should strike a balance between safety and ease of impl but focus on creating good metrics and logs to make detecting and fix issue easier.
       4. > Result: Proposed to add anomaly detection alarms to monitor changes and divide cost and dev effort in evenly.
+   2. Microsoft intern cohort
+      1. > Situation: Durubg ny microsoft internship it was the start of covid and I kept taking longer that expected to get help from people around me.
+In the past I've always been a shy guy and didn't like calling people.
+A co-workers encouraged me to cal them whenever they needed me.
+      2. > Task: I was assigned to build 2 androind features for teams while other only needed 1.
+      3. > Action:
+      4. > Result:
 ## Growth
 1. Tell me about some constructive feedback you received from a manager or a peer
    1. > Situation: Was implementing a new feature that changed the error handling behaviour.
 Recieved some feedback on how it should work.
    2. > Task: Had to learning the correct way to error handles prod services.
    3. > Action: Implemented the right way by correctly classifying errors, faults and failures.
    4. > Result: Also noticed some other service didn't do a good job either and requested that the team should address this.
+2. Tell me about feedback from a manager or peer that caused you to change
+   1. Interview Grind Epiphany [Save for after your employed]
+      1. > Situation: A couple of months ago I was going through the interview grind and was struggling to get better at passing interview questions.
+I didn't know why I was so bad and what I was lacking.
+      2. > Task: At the time I was also reading a manga JJK and I kinda had an Epiphany with what one of the characters was going through.
+To paraphrase what Gojo said "In order to be a great it's not enough to be a team player you have to be greedy and just swing for the fences".
+This resonated with how I was just casually practicing leetcode and that in order to be successful I really had to push my limits and really punch through my goals.
+      3. > Action: From that point on I took on the neetcode 150 challenge
+      4. > Result: That's how I got through interview for company X
+   2. Amazon learning the clean code book
+      1. > Situation: My cr's had a lot of revisions when I joined the team.
+I didn't quite understand why people were giving me so many nit picks.
+      2. > Task: Given this feedback I felt I lacked coding principles for clean and reusable code.
+      3. > Action: I ended picking up The Clean Coder book to learn more about why writing clean code is important and what it means to write clean code.
+      4. > Result: The result was that my co-worker found it much easier to review my code and I finally started feeling more confident in my skills and more opinionated when I review other.

+3. Sample Question and answer format
+   1. > Situation:
+   2. > Task:
+   3. > Action:
+   4. > Result: